serpent-os/serpentos.com/docs/about.md

 # The key details you'll want to know

-Serpent OS is building a pioneering Linux distribution, with a focus on cutting edge technologies to streamline performance and developer workflow.
-This enables users to get things done while reducing frictions for users to contribute.
+Serpent OS is building a pioneering Linux distribution, with a focus on cutting-edge technologies to streamline performance and developer workflow.
+This enables users to get things done while reducing friction for users to contribute.
 We make the same tools that we use available to you to ensure you get the best experience.

 ## :material-star: Goals